Dylmoco/smoothr/README.md

   - **/admin-modules/** – Admin views for orders, returns, reviews, analytics, discounts, currency, affiliates, dashboard, abandoned cart, and subscriptions.
 - **.gitignore** – Ignore Node modules, logs, env files, and build output.

+The auth utilities now include client-side validation, loading states and keyboard-accessible forms for a smoother user experience.

 This README serves as the source of truth for new developers on how the repository is organized and where modules belong.

 ## Workspace Setup